nkdAgility/NKDAgility.com/site/content/resources/blog/2018/2018-01-30-work-can-flow-across-sprint-boundary/index.md

 ---
 title: Work can flow across the Sprint boundary
-description: "Discover how to enhance your Scrum process by allowing work to flow across Sprint boundaries, boosting team efficiency and delivering value.
-Learn more!"
+description: Discover how to enhance your Scrum process by allowing work to flow across Sprint boundaries, boosting team efficiency and delivering value.
+Learn more!
 date: 2018-01-30
 creator: Martin Hinshelwood
 id: "38300"